Here are some of our most frequently-asked questions about the Which? Trusted Traders? scheme.

 Which?
 Trusted Traders is completely free and open to the public.

 Yes.
 If you know, or have recently used, an excellent trader then please fill out some details on the recommend a trader page.

-If you have any further questions or queries which are not covered here, please feel free to contact us by email on firstname.lastname@example.org.
+We are constantly looking for ways to streamline our processes to enhance our moderation process further.
+If you think any review looks suspicious or, if you have any further questions or queries which are not covered here, please feel free to contact us by email on firstname.lastname@example.org

 We are refreshing our brand to support positioning Which? as the go-to destination for advice and information.
 As part of this, we are launching new endorsement logos and the Trusted Trader logo is one of them.

 The new logo is the same oval shape as our Best Buy and Recommended Provider logos, which are already recognised and trusted by millions of UK consumers – you’ll have seen them stamped on ads from brands whose products or services we’ve endorsed.

 You’ll start to see our Trusted Traders using it from 3rd April 2023.
 It may take a little while for all traders to make the change but the new logo should be used by all traders by 3rd October 2023.
 In the meantime you may see some traders with the new oval logo and some with the old chevron logo.

 Which? has partnered with Hertfordshire and Islington trading standards to create a joint endorsement scheme.
 Every 'Which?
 Trusted trader' has been assessed and checked by Which? trading standards professionals, additionally traders in the joint scheme have a DBS check and are subject to a Trading Standards intelligence check.